codeceptjs/CodeceptJS/docs/plugins.md

 #### How It Works

 1.  `restore` method is executed.
 It should open a page and set credentials.
 2.  `check` method is executed.
-It should reload a page (so cookies are applied) and check that this page belongs to logged in user.
+It should reload a page (so cookies are applied) and check that this page belongs to logged-in user.
+When you pass the second args `session`, you could perform the validation using passed session.
 3. If `restore` and `check` were not successful, `login` is executed
 4.  `login` should fill in login form
 5. After successful login, `fetch` is executed to save cookies into memory or file.